GarretTomlin/TOMI-Financial_Software/STYLE_GUIDE.md

 This document aims to specify and define the rules and patterns to follow when implementing and developing new features and components for DogeHouse.

 >This is a summary.
-For a more extensive version, components and UI Design, visit the publically available **[Figma file](https://www.figma.com/file/CS01VVLR7ArQl0afYFkNj3/Web-App?node-id=201%3A1979)**.
+For a more extensive version, components and UI Design, visit the publically available **[PenPot file](https://www.figma.com/file/CS01VVLR7ArQl0afYFkNj3/Web-App?node-id=201%3A1979)**.

 ## Table of contents
 - [Design Guidelines](#design-guidelines)